The Car Connection INFINITI QX70 Overview

-Other FX strengths inherited by the QX70 include the performance of a sport sedan, plus an all-around attitude that for a number of reasons makes it a standout versus either family-oriented premium crossovers or more truck-like luxury SUVs.
+Before Infiniti's wholesale name change, the QX70 was known as the FX.
+The QX70 carries forward with the same strengths: performance of a sport sedan and an all-around attitude that makes it a standout versus either family-oriented premium crossovers or more truck-like luxury SUVs.

 Rival models have included the Acura MDX and now-defunct ZDX, BMW X5 and X6, Range Rover Sport, Porsche Cayenne, and Mercedes-Benz GLE.